 If you have extensive tooth decay, or damage to the roots and gums, covering them up will not make it any better.
 Before you can use veneers, you must remove the decay and get your roots and gums to a healthy state.

 Crowns cover your entire tooth; a veneer is just a shell that is applied to the front only.
 Crowns can be used to reinforce and support weak teeth while veneers are purely for appearance.

 Refresh Your Smile

 Cosmetic dentistry is designed to help people just like you to feel more confident about their smile.
 If you have tooth damage, discoloration, cracks, or gaps, you may be a perfect candidate for veneers.

 If you are dreaming of a flawless smile, Stunning Smiles is there for you.
-Give us a call at our Las Vegas, NV office to explore the options available to you through veneers and get the smile you’ve always dreamed of.
+Contact us at our Las Vegas, NV office to explore the options available to you through veneers and get the smile you’ve always dreamed of.